top of page

 Why does change fail so often?
 First, existing solutions may seem suitable when analyzed superficially, but, in fact, don’t fit your unique context.
 Second—an underappreciated factor behind failed change—people, when not owning the change ideas, won’t fully accept them and won’t go the extra mile to make them work.
 As a result, the promised benefits of change often remain unfulfilled despite all the wasted resources and opportunities.

-This case study explains how applying Org Topologies ensured that a company was not spending money on a flawed transformation design and realized a sustainable performance boost in product development.
+This case study explains how applying Org Topologies ensured that a company was implementing a correct organization design and how OT helped to introduce the change in the product development group.

 Strategic Org Design